Vamsi-0901/NAVVIK/README.md

-# 🌏 Navvik: Navigate India, the Indian Way
+# 🌏 Naavik: Navigate India, the Indian Way

 **Welcome to Navvik**, a revolutionary India-centric navigation platform redefining how travelers explore the vibrant tapestry of India’s roads—from festival-packed cities to serene rural paths.